OpenDroneMap/ClusterODM/README.md

 info: Found docker-machine executable
 ```

-You should always have at least one NodeODM node attached to ClusterODM, even if you plan to use the autoscaler all the times.
-If you want all of your nodes to always be spin on demand, you should add a "dummy" NodeODM node and lock it:
+You should always have at least one static NodeODM node attached to ClusterODM, even if you plan to use the autoscaler all the times.
+If you want all of your nodes to be autoscaled, you should add a "dummy" NodeODM node and lock it:

 ```
 telnet localhost 8080